vgMonky/dynamic-prompt/README.md

 # Dynamic Prompt

-Dynamic Prompt is a command-line tool for managing categories and generating dynamic prompts.
+Dynamic Prompt is a tool that uses categories lists (e.g. animals = [dog,lion , fox] ) to generate dynamic prompts based on thoes categories.
 It allows users to create, modify, and delete categories, as well as generate prompts using these categories.

 Example usage:

 ```

-dynamic-prompt -p "portrait of a {animals}, black and white, with {colours} eyes"
+python main.py -p "portrait of a {{animals}}, black and white, with {{colours}} eyes"

 ```